drzwave/ZRAD/README.md

 ## I2CSPM Setup

-While I2CSPM seems to work, since it is a polled peripheral it loads the CPU with a lot of polling loops which can make other parts of the system fail.
+While I2CSPM seems to work, since it is a polled peripheral which loads the CPU with polling loops which can make other parts of the system fail.
 Thus, this driver is not recommended but works fine for prototypes.

 1. Click on the .slcp file - select the Software Components tab - enter I2CSPM into the seach bar
 2. Click on Platform-\>Driver-\>I2C-\>I2CSPM and Install it